Nordic Embassies (Berlin)

-The Nordic Embassies in Berlin are the diplomatic missions of the Nordic countries to Germany, located in a common building complex, the Pan Nordic Building, in Berlin.
+The Nordic Embassies in Berlin are the diplomatic missions of the Nordic countries to Germany, located in a common building complex, the Pan Nordic Building.
 The building complex was designed by the architects Alfred Berger and Tiina Parkkinen and completed in 1999.

-The building comprises 6 individual buildings enveloped by a green, copper clad, snaking wall.
+The building comprises six individual buildings enveloped by a green, copper clad, snaking wall.
 Of the six buildings five are the embassies of Denmark, Iceland, Norway, Sweden and Finland, arranged geographically.
 The remaining building is a communal building called the Felleshus, which includes the entrance to the complex, an auditorium and a canteen.